NCRMP

 NOAA’s National Coral Reef Monitoring Program Releases 2020 Coral Reef Status Report

 In Fall 2020, NOAA’s Coral Reef Conservation Program (CRCP) released the National Status Report for U.S. Coral Reefs.
-The Coral Reef Conservation Program supports the National Coral Reef Monitoring Program throughout the U.S. Pacific, Atlantic, Gulf of Mexico, and Caribbean coral reef areas.
+The Coral Reef Conservation Program supports the National Coral Reef Monitoring Program throughout the U.S. Pacific, Atlantic, and the Gulf region and Caribbean coral reef areas.